ogame-tbot/TBot/README.md

 ## Development Plans
 A web config interface should be written soon or later, as well as a database persistence.

-Also, a proper documentation about how to deal with settings.json would no doubt be helpful, especially for new users.
+Also, a proper documentation about how to deal with settings would no doubt be helpful, especially for new users.

 Feel free to fork and make pull requests or give suggestions posting an Issue or joining the Discord chat.